zhezhaozoe/thanos/paper/paper.md

 ---
-date: 4 May 2024
+date: 5 May 2024
 bibliography: paper.bib
 ---

 # Introduction

-The field of metagenomics has experienced significant growth over recent decades, offering unprecedented insights into microbial communities across various environments, ranging from the human gut to marine ecosystems.
+The field of metagenomics has experienced significant growth over recent decades [@zhang_2021], offering unprecedented insights into microbial communities across various environments, ranging from the human gut [@fzaal_2022] to marine ecosystems [@sunagawa_2020].
-The progress was largely enabled by the advent of next-generation sequencing technologies and the development of algorithms for the reconstruction of individual microbial genomes from the pooled and fragmented DNA extracted from environmental samples.
+The progress was largely enabled by the advent of next-generation sequencing technologies and the development of algorithms for the reconstruction of individual microbial genomes from the pooled and fragmented DNA extracted from environmental samples [@zhang_2021, @yang_2021].
 As is often the case, however, collecting more data does not necessarily lead to an improved understaing of the underlying biological systems.
 Thus, with increasing sequencing data, there also increases the need for tools capable of interpreting them.
-As R is one of the most popular languages for bioinformatics, not least thanks to the Bioconductor project, and since Thanos is implemented in R, in this work we shall focus mainly on the R ecosystem.

 One of the most basic questions that can be asked concerns which taxa are present in a sample.
 The `phyloseq` [@mcmurdie2013phyloseq] package is a powerful tool for the exploration of microbiome profiles, offering a practical approach to investigate the taxonomic composition of metagenomic samples collected from diverse environments.
 However, the taxonomic profile offers only one view into the complex and multifaceded nature of biological samples.
 The gene composition of a sample offers a complementary view, one that can help answer questions such as: does carbon fixation occur in this environment?, or: is methane metabolism more active in lakes or in the Atlantic ocean?
 This sort of information is not always reflected in the taxonomic profiles.
-Furthermore, taxonomic profiling requires either reconstructing the full metagenome-assembled genomes (MAGs), or at least recovering several marker genes from the same operational taxonomic unit (OTU) [@motus].
+Furthermore, taxonomic profiling requires either reconstructing the full metagenome-assembled genomes (MAGs), which leads to a "binning bias" because unbinned sequences are not analyzed, or at least recovering several marker genes from the same operational taxonomic unit (OTU) [@motus], which can be time-consuming.
-On the other hand, the functional profile can be obtained on an individual gene basis, and can therefore be extracted even from unbinned contigs.
-This allows researchers to overcome the "binning bias" and consider all of the reads in a sample, not just those that were binned into MAGs.

 As the functional profiling task is somewhat more complex than taxonomic profiling, there is currently no standard way to perform this analysis.
 Tools like Prokka [@seeman2014prokka] or the EggNog-mapper [@cantalapiedra2021eggnog] can indeed provide a bulk-level overview of the functional composition by performing sequence-similarity searches for each gene in the sample, but researchers are often interested in more specific questions about individual genes or metabolic pathways, and require a more in-depth analysis.

 In this work, we present Thanos, an R package that offers a convenient way to perform functional profiling with a gene- or pathway- centric approach.
 The key innovation of the package is its ability to provide quantitative functional information "depth score" for each gene of interest across samples.
-Genes with a higher sequencing depth are thought to be, at least as a first approximation, more prevalent and active in the sample.
+Genes with a higher sequencing depth are thought, at least as a first approximation, to be more prevalent and active in the sample.
 Moreover, we introduce a normalization strategy that makes depth scores comparable across samples and even across independent sequencing projects, enabling the comparative analysis of multiple environments at the same time.
 The depth scores of individual genes can also be aggregated into their natural higher-level units, the metabolic pathways imported from KEGG.
 In summary, Thanos provides functions to import metagenomic data from standard formats, perform a fine-grained functional annotation of the genes within the samples, and visualize the resulting profiles, potentially aggregated into an annotated reaction graph.